Gunnar Andersen

 Gunnar Andersen (18 March 1890 – 25 April 1968) was a Norwegian footballer and ski jumper.
 In 1918 he became the first to receive the Egebergs Ærespris, an award presented to Norwegian athletes who excel at two (or more) different sports.

 Football career

 Andersen was a member of Lyn, and was capped 46 times for Norway, the national record at the time.
-He participated in two Summer Olympics; Stockholm 1912 and Antwerpen 1920.
-Captaining the Norwegian football team in 1920, they beat Great Britain and Ireland.
+He participated in two Summer Olympics; Stockholm 1912 and Antwerp 1920.
+Captaining the Norwegian football team in 1920, they beat the 1908 and 1912 gold medalists Great Britain and Ireland 3–1.

 Skiing career

 As a ski jumper Gunnar Andersen set a world record when he jumped 47.5 m in Gustadbakken, Modum, 1912.
 He represented Lyn here as well.